A survey on zeros of random holomorphic sections: Random Polynomials on

 \subsection{Asymptotic zero distribution of random polynomials}

 A \textit{random polynomial} has the form

-where $a^p_j$ are independent identically distributed (i.i.d) complex valued random variables whose distribution law is of the form ${\bf{P}}:=\phi(z) \,d\lambda_{2n}(z)$ where $\phi:\mathbb{C}\to [0,\infty)$ is a bounded function.
+where $a^p_j$ are independent identically distributed (i.i.d) complex valued random variables.
+In this survey, we assume that distribution law of $a_j^p$ is of the form ${\bf{P}}:=\phi(z) \,d\lambda_{2n}(z)$ where $\phi:\mathbb{C}\to [0,\infty)$ is a bounded function.
 Moreover, we assume that {\bf{P}} has sufficiently fast tail decay probabilities, that is for sufficiently large $R>0$